CMSC226F18/assignment-2-shell/README.md

 ## Part 1: Fixing the helper functions

-1. You should read through the code (`shell.h` and `shell.c`) to make sure you understand the functions I've written to get you started.
+1. You should read through the code (`bshell.h` and `bshell.c`) to make sure you understand the functions I've written to get you started.
 Your task will be to finish the shell as specified below.
-Note that the header file, `shell.h` specifies a number of constants you should use.
+Note that the header file, `bshell.h` specifies a number of constants you should use.
 You may need to add more.
 Be warned that these constants can cause and/or hide bugs in your code.

-2. You can compile this program by typing `gcc -Wpedantic -o shell shell.c`.
+2. You can compile this program by typing `gcc -Wpedantic -o shell bshell.c`.
 Run the program; it should crash with a segmentation fault.
 Rats!

 3. **Overview:** The shell program you will write runs in an infinite